InQuest/omnibus/README.md

 It should be noted that most of the services requiring API keys have free accounts and API keys.
 Some free accounts may have lower resource limits, but that hasn't been a problem during smaller daily investigations or testing the application.

 **A handy tip**: Use the `cat apikeys` command to view which keys you do in fact have stored.
-If modules are failing, check here first to ensure your API key is properly saved.
+If modules are failing or returning no results, check here first to ensure your API key is properly saved.

 ### Interactive Console
 When you first run the CLI, you'll be greeted by a help menu with some basic information.
-We tried to build the command line script to mimic some common Linux console commands for ease of use.
-Omnibus provides commands such as `cat` to show information about an artifact, `rm` to remove an artifact from the database, `ls` to view currently session artifacts, and so on.
+Omnibus tries to use commands that mimic some common Linux commands for familiarity and ease of use.
+For example, the command `cat` to show information about and artifact, `rm` to remove an artifact from the database, `ls` for view current session artifacts, and output redirection support for any command using the `>` character.

-One additional feature of note is the use of the `>` character for output redirection.
-For example, if you wish to retrieve the details of an artifact named "inquest.net" saved to a JSON file on your local disk you'd simply run the command:
+As an example of output redirection, if you wish to retrieve the details of an artifact named "inquest.net" saved to a JSON file on your local disk you'd simply run the command:
 `cat inquest.net > inquest-report.json` and there it would be!
 This feature also works with full file paths instead of relative paths.

-The high level commands you really need to know to use Omnibus are:
+The high level commands used in Omnibus most often are:
 * `session`
   - start a new session
 * `new <artifact name>`